 Here's a breakdown of the number of marijuana plants you can grow in the state and local restrictions.

-How Many Marijuana Plants Can a Medical Patient and Caregiver Grow in California
+How Many Marijuana Plants Can You Grow in California as a Medical Patient and Caregiver

 Under Proposition 215, qualified patients and caregivers can legally grow medical cannabis for personal use with a recommendation from a licensed physician.
 As long as you're growing for personal use, you're legally allowed to grow cannabis in an area that's 100 square feet.